 How can I create a safer campus environment?

-Develop a peer and family emergency communication plan; whether an emergency occurs on campus or in your hometown, establish a two-way communication plan so everyone is aware of what is happening
+- Developing a peer and family emergency communication plan.
+Whether an emergency occurs on campus or in your hometown, establish a concrete two-way communication plan so you everyone knows what is happening.